Kumar-Saksham/CSMM-CLI/README.md

 ## `csmm install STEAMID`

-Install a single mod or a collection.
+Install a single mod or a collection along with their dependencies.
 Use id in steam URL as the SteamID.
 ```
 USAGE
   $ csmm install <STEAMID>